Floofball-uwu/QuanserQubeProject/README.md

 ### qube_controller
 Contains the PID controller itself.
 This package contains a single node and no launch file.
+The controller will attempt to move the Qube's disk towards the target position using velocity.

 Publishes to `/velocity_controller/commands` of type `Float64MultiArray`.